Natgho/Mail-Validator-X/README.md

 # mail_validator_X
-A close friend needed email confirmer.
-I wrote a simple mail checking program for him.
-I share because everyone wants to be useful.
+A close friend needed an e-mail confirmer so I wrote a simple program for him.
+I'm really happy to share such an useful program for you.
+Let's check it out and share your ideas.
+(Thanks to Deniz Saglam)

 ## How to use?
 1. First, install "pyisemail, py3dns, validate_email" modules...